The Whipping Cult

 curtiscustody.JPG

-Ardith lived two more days, regaining consciousness long enough to make a statement to police that her husband was indeed responsible.
+Ardith lived two more days, regaining consciousness long enough to make the statement to police that her husband was responsible.
 After she died, the Minneapolis D.A. acted swiftly and charged Curtis with a few counts of 1st and 2nd degree murder.

 Ardithbetter1.jpg